OneWomenLess/OneWomenLess.github.io/solutions/legal-structure.md

 **Mobbing** is regulated by Labour Law.
 In FOSS with no formal employment there is no protection from mobbing.

+**No common law**, every country has its own slightly different rules, every person is in a different country.
+What are the legal obligations for online communities?

 **Sexual harassment** is (?) also regulated by Labor Law (?).
 In a regular workplace, there are legal obligations related to prevention and response, that were established to create a safe and respectful work environment. _What about volunteering?_

-**No common law**, every country has its own rules.
-What are the legal obligations for online communities?
+**Sexual assault** usually impossible to prove.
+Words against words.
+Implicit power with no accountability but much too loose, together with the reputation that fuels the authority and power that comes with it.

 **Project misappropriation** - one person was told, by the umbrella organisation's Ombudsman, it was a mistake to make the other person a FOSS project co-admin (a common practice in anarchist, equal-power emphasising groups).
 But as I did, they moved the reposotory (with all references, the history, GH stars and followers) because they could.